Brimham Rocks: Stone circle

-Brimham Rocks in popular culture
+In popular culture

 Maria Edgeworth's novel Belinda uses Brimham Rocks as a setting of metaphorical balance and moral revelation to the 17-year-old protagonist Belinda Portman.
 The children's television programme Roger and the Rottentrolls was filmed at Brimham Rocks and the site also features in the video for the Bee Gees' song "You Win Again".
 A scene of series six of Knightmare, another children's programme and adventure game show, saw Brimham Rocks used as a location.
+The area was used for filming for the 1970 film Wuthering Heights.